Raruto/cockpit-blog/README.md

 - **Cockpit:**
     core files are located within the `admin` folder, you can rename it to something less "common" (without pain), but you shouldn't edit any other files inside that folder (unless you know what you're doing).

+Open a shell at project web root and run: `php -S localhost:8080 index.php` for starting the built-in development server.

 ### Cockpit Core:

 The following components are shipped by the CMS: